sherryw94/travel-reopening/public/data/written/GB_domestic.md

 #### Scotland

 - Avoid non-essential travel where possible, especially on public transport.
-- From **June 22, 2020**, face coverings are mandatory on public transport.
+- The use of face coverings is mandatory when visiting certain indoor public spaces including in shops, on public transport, and at public transport premises such as bus stations.
 - You are advised to stay within your local area when going outside.
 As a guide, travel no more than five miles from your home.
 - The general public should comply with social distancing rules and crowd restrictions.
 Stay at least 2 meters apart from other individuals.
 - Public gatherings are not permitted.
 Some exceptions may apply.